Haldane Duncan: The 1990s and a new century

 At the beginning of the new decade, Duncan cut his ties with Scottish Television, becoming freelance, and began work for BBC Scotland on two installments of Strathblair, a drama series set in Scotland during the 1950s featuring Andrew Keir and Ian Carmichael.
 From 1992 to 1995, he directed ten episodes of the London police drama The Bill for Thames Television.
 With the success of "emergency services" television drama series, such as The Bill and Casualty, in the United Kingdom, Duncan spent part of 1994 in Germany, where he had been commissioned by production company Endemol to direct two hour-long installments of the Bill-style police drama, Die Wache, for their home market.
 The episodes were filmed in Cologne and North Rhine-Westphalia, with the police station set being located in the Cologne suburb of Dellbrück.

-Returning home in 1995, he immediately began work on the Nicky Campbell-hosted TV game show Wheel of Fortune, which ran from 1988 to 2001, and which featured contestants who would gamble for big prizes on the spin of a giant wheel, in conjunction with a word game format.
+Returning home in 1995, he began work on the Nicky Campbell-hosted TV game show Wheel of Fortune, which ran from 1988 to 2001, and which featured contestants who would gamble for prizes on the spin of a giant wheel, in conjunction with a word game format.

-1996 was also the year in which Duncan entered the sphere of directing British soap operas in earnest, beginning with 9 episodes of Channel 4's Liverpool-based Brookside, for Mersey Television.
-Duncan would return to make several more episodes in 1999 and 2000, before moving on.
-Also in 1996 and on into 1997, he was director for six instalments of the other big Channel 4/Mersey TV hit Hollyoaks.
+In 1996 Duncan directed 9 episodes of Channel 4's Liverpool-based Brookside, for Mersey Television.
+Duncan returned to make several more episodes in 1999 and 2000, before moving on.
+Also in 1996 and on into 1997, he was director for six instalments of the other Channel 4/Mersey TV series Hollyoaks.
 He then made fourteen editions of the soap opera EastEnders for the BBC in 1997/98 – edited clips of these contributions would also be featured in EastEnders: The Mitchells – Naked Truths, a television special focussing on the Mitchell family who feature heavily in the London soap.

-Duncan made a nostalgic return to Scottish Television to direct the one-off sports drama The Game in 1998.
-This told the tale of "a Rangers fanatic and a Celtic fanatic [who] put aside their differences and unite behind the Scottish team for the 1978 World Cup from the comfort of their couch".
+Duncan made a return to Scottish Television to direct the one-off sports drama The Game in 1998.
+This told the tale of "a Rangers fanatic and a Celtic fanatic who put aside their differences and unite behind the Scottish team for the 1978 World Cup from the comfort of their couch".
 It featured Alex Norton, Andy Gray, Phyllis Logan and Forbes Masson.
-In early 1999, he directed several instalments of the children's television show Hububb, a vehicle for kids' comic Les Bubb, featuring Elaine C Smith, Ford Keirnon and Greg Hemphill.
+In early 1999, he directed several instalments of the children's television show Hububb, featuring kids' comic Les Bubb, with Elaine C Smith, Ford Keirnon and Greg Hemphill.

 In 2000, he directed eleven episodes of Coronation Street for Granada Television.
 In 2001 he made fifteen episodes of the "new" Crossroads for Central TV in Nottingham.
 In 2002, he made several of the River City soap opera shows for BBC Scotland, "set in a fictional West End area of Glasgow called 'Shieldinch' that, whilst looking authentically Glaswegian, follows the template of Albert Square, complete with local shop, café and pub".
 He returned to direct six more instalments of Coronation Street in 2003 and 2004.